 The bench press is a common upper-body strength-training exercise that can be performed by athletes and fitness enthusiasts.
 Athletes such as football players commonly perform a bench press test involving maximum repetitions with the weight set at 225 pounds.

 This strength test is designed to test the athlete's muscular strength and endurance.
-As a result, increasing reps with 225 lbs. can be accomplished through dedicated training that incorporates specific workouts.
-Consult a doctor before starting a program and follow the instruction from a certified strength coach.
+As a result, increasing reps with 225 pounds can be accomplished through dedicated training that incorporates specific workouts.
+Consult a doctor before starting a program and seek workout advice from a certified personal trainer or strength and conditioning coach.

 Start your training by planning a three-week cycle of bench press workouts.
 Train using the bench press two to four times per week.
 After the third week take one week off to recover before beginning another three-week cycle.
 Record your bench press workouts in a training manual.

 Each workout should follow the "progressive overload" principle that relates to gradually increasing the amount of weight and repetitions.
 For example, week one may include a workout using 185 pounds, while the following week will include a workout with the same number of sets and repetitions but using 190 pounds.

 2. Master Your Form